ChrisW-priv/PersonalVault/notes/LLM Presentation (EXAM).md

 > At the early stage we identified the features we wanted, those are:

 * First of all, understanding the user’s intent.
-* Then, it has to *act on the user’s behalf*, whether by retrieving data, reasoning over problems or performing tasks on user's behalf.
+* Then, the ability to *act on the user’s behalf*, whether by
+    * retrieving data,
+    * reasoning over problems or
+    * performing tasks on user's behalf.
-* The assistant should *communicate results clearly*—via text or interface.
+* The assistant should also be able to  *communicate results clearly*
-* It should also be platform independent.
+* The Application should also be platform independent.
 * Finally, because this is meant as a personal assistant, we needed a solid authentication and access control schemes.

 ---